-At Mount House every pupil welfare is at the heart of every decision we make.
+At Mount House, every student’s welfare is at the heart of every decision we make.
 This inclusive approach to pastoral care is a key contributor to our academic success.

-As Deputy Head with over view of all pastoral matters I would like to share my simple 3 step personal ethos around lifelong well-being.
+As Deputy Head with an overview of all pastoral matters, I would like to share my simple three-step personal ethos around lifelong well-being.

 - Diet: Regular meals and healthy snacks with appropriate treats!
 Ensuring a well-balanced diet with a range of all food groups with plenty of fruit and vegetables.

-- Sleep: Getting enough sleep is vital to health and the ability to learn and our students require 8 hours per night.
+- Sleep: Getting enough sleep is vital to health and the ability to learn, and our students require eight hours per night.

 - Exercise: Regular exercise as well as daily walks and fresh air is important to mental as well as physical health.

-We offer a range of coaching around these 3 elements and support throughout the year to enable children to learn the structure to support their physical and mental health over their lifetime.
+We offer a range of coaching around these three elements throughout the year, enabling the students to learn the structure to support their physical and mental health over their lifetimes.

 The Mount House Pastoral System

-Each pupil is supported by our pastoral team, house system and caring ethos which encourages strong links between home and school.
+Each student is supported by our pastoral team, house system and caring ethos which encourages strong links between home and school.

 The last ISI inspection of the school rated the pastoral care to be ‘excellent’